RealityBending/RealityBending.github.io/content/jobs/phd.md

 More info are available on the university's [**PhD in psychology**](https://www.sussex.ac.uk/schools/psychology/study/phd), [**Funding**](https://www.sussex.ac.uk/study/phd/degrees/psychology-phd#funding-fees), [**PhD in cognitive science**](https://www.sussex.ac.uk/study/phd/degrees/cognitive-science-phd) and [**PhD in neuroscience**](https://www.sussex.ac.uk/research/centres/sussex-neuroscience/phd) information page.
 {{% /callout %}}

+### Other Pots of Money

+Mostly for those already registered as PhD students.

+- [Laura Bassi Scholarship](https://editing.press/bassi): Masters and PhD on "neglected" research topics.

+## Questions and Answers

-## Clinical Psychology PhD or DClinPsy
+### Clinical Psychology PhD or DClinPsy?

 Unfortunately, the University of Sussex does not offer at the moment a PhD in ***Clinical Psychology*** that includes clinical placements and internships in hospitals.
 However, if you are interested in working with patients, it is entirely possible to have a research project that involves clinical populations, and specialize in "clinical" research.
 Some people then complement this kind of PhD with clinical trainings (e.g., psychotherapy) to transition from research to practice.

-## How to become a Neuropsychologist?
+### How to become a Neuropsychologist?

 Neuropsychology is both an approach (focusing on the relationship between the brain and its output in the form of behaviour and thought) and a practice (involving neuropsychological assessments and rehabilitation).
 The latter is considered a specialization of Clinical Psychology, which means that one must be a clinical psychologist to be a clinical neuropsychologist.
 As said above, the University of Sussex unfortunately does not offer, at the moment, a formal PhD in clinical psychology or clinical neuropsychology.
 However, joining the **Reality Bending Lab** will get you well-prepared to eventually pursue this type of program, as the methods and mindset that we have draws heavily on neuropsychology (the use of neuropsychological tests, the focus on neurocognitive theories, etc.).
 In fact, some of our past members have become brilliant neuropsychologists, so feel free to ask them!

-## Other Funding

-Mostly for those already registered as PhD students.

-- [Laura Bassi Scholarship](https://editing.press/bassi): Masters and PhD on "neglected" research topics.
+### How to work on psychedelics?

+Psychedelics and altered states of consciousness are a hot topic in psychology and neuroscience.
+Unfortunately, it is still *extremely* difficulty to get authorizations to work with these substances.
+I would not recommend to base your PhD project on this potentiality, as it's too risky that things might not work out (due to ethical, administrative, or political reasons).
+That said, we do have projects running in collaborations with experts in the field, and are always on the lookout for opportunities to work on these topics.
+Additionally, we think it's also very interesting to study how altered states of consciousness can be induced *without* external substances (e.g., through meditation, hypnosis, sensory deprivation, psychedelic stimulation, ...), which might be a more sustainable and ethical way to approach these phenomena.

 {{% callout warning %}}